Edgar Winter

 Edgar Holland Winter (born December 28, 1946) is an American multi-instrumentalist, working as a vocalist along with playing keyboards, saxophone, and percussion.
-His success peaked in the 1970s with his band the Edgar Winter Group and their popular songs "Frankenstein" and "Free Ride".
-He is the brother of late blues singer and guitarist Johnny Winter.
+His success peaked in the 1970s with his band the Edgar Winter Group and their popular songs "Frankenstein" and "Free Ride" which remain staple tracks of classic rock radio.
+He is the brother of blues singer and guitarist Johnny Winter, who died in 2014.

 Early life

 Winter was born to John Winter II and Edwina Winter on December 28, 1946, in Beaumont, Texas.
 Both he and his elder brother Johnny were born with albinism.
 By the time he left the family home, Winter had mastered numerous instruments and reading and writing music.